1.2

 Historical and Current University Data

 The Office of Institutional Research and Analytics maintains and reports historical and current information on the student body, faculty, and a variety of other University data.
-Additional data on diversity may be found on the UVA Diversity Dashboard.
 The Office of the Board of Visitors publishes a Board Basics report annually, which also displays faculty and student data, including breakdowns by school.